 Make sure you don't get nuisance calls in the first place

 A lot of calls come from us inadvertently signing up online to be contacted by people we don't know.
 Check which boxes you are ticking when you fill out questionnaires, sign up for prizes, or agree to a site's terms & conditions.
-They can often be sneaky and the wording had caught a lot of us out.
-Also if you are job hunting do beware.
-There are a lot of job sites re-posting positions, or even posting fake ones, just to get people to submit their contact details, which they send on to other recruitment agencies and anyone else who will pay for them.
+They can often be sneaky, and the wording had caught a lot of us out.
+Also, if you are job hunting, do beware.
+There are a lot of job sites re-posting positions or even posting fake ones to get people to submit their contact details, which they send on to other recruitment agencies and anyone else who will pay for them.

 Dealing with marketing and sales calls

-Some are genuine if misguided, ways to sell a company's services, such as PPI and debt management.
-Quite simply, do not interact with the callers at all and do not follow prompts to get further information if you are in need of these services, we're sure you will find a company to represent you!
-One note of caution some banks, including the Halifax, use automated messages to inform their customers about potential fraud on their accounts.
-These sound like spam calls, but they are actually genuine.
+Some are genuine, if misguided, ways to sell a company's services, such as PPI and debt management.
+Quite simply, do not interact with the callers at all and do not follow prompts to get further information if you are in need of these services; we're sure you will find a company to represent you!
+One note of caution some banks, including Halifax, use automated messages to inform their customers about potential fraud on their accounts.
+These sound like spam calls, but they are genuine.
 Double-check you are calling a valid number by checking your bank's website.
 I've won a prize, is it too good to be true?
 Probably yes.
-Never give your personal details to unknown callers, even if they have some background details about you already.
-In the worst scenario, you are being scammed, in the best scenario, you are simply signing up for more nuisance calls.
+Never give your personal details to unknown callers, even if they already have some background details about you.
+In the worst scenario, you are being scammed; in the best scenario, you are simply signing up for more nuisance calls.

 Register online with the Telephone Preference Service (TPS)